cloudfoundry/cli/doc/v7-plugin-api-changes.md

 This document lists the differences in the objects the V7 Plugin API returns compared to V6.

 ## Methods that have changed

+### CliCommand

+With the V6 CLI plugins that used `CliCommand` to run a `cf` command were actually calling into versions of these commands that were different to those accessible to a user from the command line.

+With the V7 CLI plugin authors will now see that command output reflects the current implementation of those commands.

+Plugins that inspect the output of `CliCommand` will need to be updated.
+We recommend that if you are writing a plugin you try to depend as little as possible on this output as it is subject to change.

+One significant change between older command implementations and the current implementations is that many newer commands now use `stderr` to report warnings or failures.

+We have not yet extended the plugin API to expose output on `stderr`.

 ### GetApp
 Model changes